If you run a business and want to accept credit cards, you’ll need to open a merchant account.

 Once you’ve figured out the highest grossing months and have an idea what the gross sales will be, figure out what percentage of that number will be Visa and MasterCard sales.
 (For retail merchant accounts, assume 30-40% of gross sales will be Visa and MasterCard sales.
 For an online or mail order business assume that 90-100% of gross sales will be Visa and MasterCard sales.)

 Take the appropriate percentage of gross sales, depending on the business type, and round the final figure up to the nearest $500 increment.

 Why Do Ticket Amounts Matter?

 Processors pay close attention to the average ticket amount as one way to counteract fraud.
-If you process a transaction that is in gross excess of the declared average ticket amount you may be subject to penalties such as having the funds from the transaction held for undetermined periods of time, having your account closed, or both.
+If you process a transaction for an amount much higher than your declared average ticket amount you may be subject to penalties such as having the funds from the transaction held for undetermined periods of time, having your account closed, or both.

 Changing Your Processing Volume or Average Ticket